Pick the perfect case for your iPhone SE (2020)

 Colorful: BodyGuardz Harmony Case

 For something different, consider the Harmony, made with BodyGuardz's patented Kevlar material that absorbs impact.
 The case is gorgeous too.
-It's adorned with classic metallic buttons, a thin wire mesh and comes in rose quartz, amethyst, shade, green, and the multicolor unicorn.
+It's adorned with classic metallic buttons and a thin wire mesh.
+It comes in rose quartz, amethyst, shade, green, and the multicolor unicorn.

 Sparkles: Twinkle by Case-Mate